otrack/cloud-computing-infrastructures/scaling/README.md

 For instance, a malicious user that spawn a shell in the container of program `A` does not have access to the file system used by `B`.

 * A third benefit is the management of dependencies.
-Say for instance, that `A` uses verson `1.2.2` of library `foo`, and program `B` version `1.3.1`.
+Say for instance, that `A` uses version `1.2.2` of library `foo`, and program `B` version `1.3.1`.
 Because the two containerized programs access different file systems, each of them may contain a different version of the `foo` library.

-Write a Docker file for Pdfmagic under the `pdfmagic` directory.
+**[Q]** Write a Docker file for Pdfmagic under the `pdfmagic` directory.
-The Docker image should be built using `python:2` as its base image and should expose port `8080`.
+The Docker image should be built using `python:3.10` as its base image and should expose port `8080`.
-(If you are blocked at this question, you may use the file available [here](https://gist.github.com/d977bdebae3c8214d9b039db62380800).)
+(If you are blocked at this question, you may use the file available [here](https://gist.github.com/otrack/d0f1f0eff4a4271c71196a572f721d78)).

 **[Q]** Run the container locally and access it to create a pdf document from a jpg image.
 Convert the logo located [here](https://inscriptions.polytechnique.fr/inscriptions/commun/assets/img/logo_ip_paris_vertical_blanc.jpg).
-Where is the pdf document on the server?
+Where is the converted pdf document on your machine?

 Our next step consists in executing the Pdfmagic container on Kubernetes.
 To this end, we need to proceed in two steps: